Skip to main content

 How Is Meatal Stenosis Treated?

 The treatment for meatal stenosis is called a meatoplasty(mee-AT-uh-plas-tee).
 This simple procedure makes the opening of the meatus bigger.
-It's done by a urologist , a doctor who specializes in diagnosing and treating problems with the urinary system.
+It's done by a urologist, a doctor who diagnoses and treats problems with the urinary system.

 Meatoplasty (also called meatotomy) fixes meatal stenosis for most boys.
 Simple home care will help your son heal after a meatoplasty.
 Talk to your health care professional if you have any questions.